V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 ![!LR4 Fancy Picture](../img/lr4/lr4_neon.jpg){: width="600"}

 The Beta team put in months of effort helping to refine and improve all aspects of this design.
 Countless prints were made only to be scrutinized, revised, and remade.
-Debates were had, caps lock was used, it was not easy for any of us, but it was very fun.
+Debates were had, caps lock was used, it was not easy for any of us, but it was very fun for all of us.
 I am sure I can speak for the whole team, we are proud of what we accomplished, and I am confident it will outperform your expectations.

-### Key Points
+## Key Points

+ * The average total build cost is easily under $800!!

- * Foams, wood, and plastic are no problem, aluminum and brass are no problem for an experienced user.
+ * Foams, wood, and plastic are easy, aluminum and other soft are no problem for an experienced user.
+A few users have even machined steel.

- * Most parts can be 3D printed.
-To save from shipping or printing large parts, the machine can be partially assembled to cut them itself.
+ * A lot of the parts are 3D printed.
+To save from shipping large parts, the machine can be partially assembled to cut them itself.

  * Easily Removable from the table for storage.

  * Inexpensive hardware store conduit is the recommended rail.
 Rails ranging from 29.5mm to 32mm will work.

  * Many tool options, in terms of functionality and brands.
-Blank DIY mount files are available.
+Routers, laser, plasma, pens, etc. Blank DIY mount files are available to implement your own custom functionality.

  * Full Y axis squaring, Z axis leveling, and Z probing are standard for excellent precision and accuracy.